Supply chain network: Supply-Chain Network Design

 There is no definitive way to design a SCN as the network footprint, the capability and capacity, and product flow—all intertwine and are interdependent.
 Following on from this, there is also no single optimal SCN design, in designing the network there is an apparent trade-off between responsiveness, risk tolerance and efficiency.

-Despite the network design inefficacies for a standard model, modern technologists cite the advantages of a connected ecosystem.
-An intertwined network of shippers, carriers, operators, brokers, and all incumbent entities within the supply-demand continuum.
-Donned as a freight platform, it acts as an online marketplace for loads and hauls.
-Shippers and carriers connect to haul freight and benefit from the latest tech innovations that proffer value-added services to the platform users.
-Real-time visibility, ETA, live status updates - with freight ecosystems, shippers are poised to be close with their orders, and carriers assume greater asset control.

 Reverse Supply-Chain Network Design

 A new requirement for 'reverse supply-chain network design' has arisen from the environmental impact of end-of-life goods.
 This particular network design addresses logistical issues such as collection, processing and recycling of end-of-life goods.
 Companies that design both forward and reverse supply-chain processes together, with recycling & disposal in mind, have been noted to have the greatest success.
 Through this, organizations can support goods from production to disposal creating a 'closed-loop system'.

 Examples of reverse supply network design

 Bosch is a company that capitalizes on this closed-loop system by building sensors into their power tool motor.
 Bosch can quickly assess the state of a motor reducing the cost of inspection and disposal, thereby increasing their profit margin on refurbished power tools.